skovy/skovy.dev/content/blog/design-system-principles/index.md

       other number of issues.
 1. **The design system is built in isolation**: this can have a lot of meanings and depends on the circumstances.
-Concrete examples of this may mean the system is built in a separate repository or it's in a separate directory/package if working in a monorepo.
+Concrete examples of this may mean the system is built in a separate repository or it's in a separate package if working in a monorepo.
 The intent is to establish clear, physical boundaries between the system and the application.
 This is important to avoid the system blending with the application.
 If business logic starts to blend into the